jinkala2019/AMZ-CONNECT-NOVA-SONIC-INTEGRATION/DEPLOYMENT.md

 ## Step 11: Security Considerations

 1. **Network Security**
-   - Use private subnets for Fargate tasks
+   - Use private subnets for EC2 instances
    - Configure security groups to allow only necessary traffic
    - Use VPC endpoints for AWS service access